ysenko/python-from-zero-to-hero/README.md

-python_from-zero_to_heroe
+Python From Zero To Hero
 =========================

-Examples for Python From Zero To Hero meetup.
+This is an example of Python application which allows to search twits in Twitter and display a tweets as long as a link to the Google Maps in case if tweet contains geodata.